Logo XpertSource

 The maximum amortization period depends on your initial down payment

-If, however, the initial contribution — or down payment — covers 20% or more of the property price, CMHC insurance is no longer required and, as a result, you will benefit from a longer maximum mortgage amortization period.
-This can be set at up to 30 years with most financial institutions.
+If your down payment is 20% or more of the property price, CMHC insurance is not required.
+As a result, you can take advantage of a longer maximum mortgage amortization period, which can extend up to 30 years with most financial institutions.

-A long or short amortization period: which is best?
+Long or short amortization period: which should you choose?

-To help you understand this, let's look at the mortgage amortization table below:
+To help you better understand this, let’s look at the mortgage amortization table below:

 Amortization period20 years30 years10 years